frankban/django-endless-pagination/doc/digg_pagination.rst

 =====================

 Digg-style pagination of queryset objects is really easy to implement.
-If Ajax pagination is not needed, all you have to do is modify the template, e.g.:
+If Ajax pagination is not needed, all you have to do is modifying the template, e.g.:

 .. code-block:: html+django